 The Effect of Specular Reflection

 Specular reflection exerts an effect on our perception of objects.
-Actually, the beam that shoots through the specular reflection has penetrated the surface it touched upon by barely half a wavelength.
-Along this course, the colour of the reflected beam is identical to that of the incident beam.
+In fact, the beam that shoots through the specular reflection penetrates the surface it touched by barely half a wavelength.
+Along this course, the color of the reflected beam is identical to that of the incident beam.

 However, when a ray of light meets an object, its beams do not all go through the occurrence of specular reflection at a reflection angle that is equal to the incident beam.
-A number of these beams are randomly reflected in multiple directions.
-This is what is known as diffuse reflection.
+A number of these beams randomly reflect in multiple directions.
+This is what is known as diffuse reflection of light.

-Thus, a counter that was crafted of a material that reflects a large number of incident beams might reflect the light source almost perfectly and create a form of blinding ‘spot’ lighting effect.
-On the other hand, a dull or mat finish that absorbs most of all light beams, or an irregular surface that reflects light beams in an irregular fashion, might diffuse light, but this light would lose its brightness.
+Thus, a counter crafted from a material that reflects a large number of incident beams might reflect the light source almost perfectly and create a form of blinding ‘spot’ lighting effect.
+On the other hand, a dull or matte finish that absorbs most light beams, or an irregular surface that reflects light beams in an irregular fashion, might diffuse light.
+This light would lose its brightness, however.

 How to Manage Specular Reflection?

-There is not set formula to eliminate the veiling effect on a shiny surface.
+There is no set formula to eliminate the veiling effect on a shiny surface.
 We can, however, change or improve the angle in order to obtain the desired effect in terms of reflection of light.

-When the light source is installed at the back of the cupboard, the work space will not receive as much light; the angle of incidence will be far more evident.
+When the light source is installed at the back of the cupboard, the work space does not receive as much light.
+The angle of incidence is far more evident.

-So, specular reflection depends on the type of surface.
-To manage veiling reflections appropriately, luminaires should be installed in strategic fashion.
-It might be necessary to go through a trial-and-error process before finding the perfect location to improve the reflection of light.
+Specular reflection depends on the type of surface used.
+To manage veiling reflections appropriately, install luminaires in a strategic fashion.
+Go through a trial-and-error process before finding the perfect location to improve the reflection of light.